 Palbociclib in Treating Patients With Relapsed or Refractory Rb Positive Advanced Solid Tumors, Non-Hodgkin Lymphoma, or Histiocytic Disorders With Activating Alterations in Cell Cycle Genes (A Pediatric MATCH Treatment Trial)

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
-Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03526250|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : May 16, 2018

-Last Update Posted : July 17, 2018
+Last Update Posted : May 11, 2023

 |Condition or disease||Intervention/treatment||Phase|